-- 6. Drag the left button of the slider bar below the x-axis to the right so that the date range in the display begins on January 2020.
-Now mouse over the starting and end points of the COVID-19-induced recession.
-How many jobs were created or lost during the recession, according to the nonfarm payroll measurement? - 7.
+- 6. Place the cursor at the end of the graph to find the most recent measurement.
+What is the current level of total nonfarm payrolls and what is the month/year of your reading?
+Subtract your most recent answer from your #4 answer to find how many jobs have been created or lost since the recession, according to the total nonfarm payroll measurement. - 7.
 Look at the upper right of the screen for an orange button that says EDIT GRAPH.
 Click it and make sure the EDIT LINE 1 tab is highlighted.
 Look below where there is an option that says Units.
 Click in the Units box and change the units to Change, Thousands of Persons.
 Look at the graph now.
 Nonfarm payrolls are often used to show how many jobs were created during the most recent month.
 How many jobs were created in the most recent month? - 8.
+What is the trend for jobs created each month since the end of the 2007-09 recession?
+Click the Max tab above the graph to view a longer time horizon, going back to the 1930s.
+How does the current trend compare with the longer historical average? - 9.
 Save the graph to your FRED[®] account: Find the Account Tools button under the graph and click it.
 Select Save Graph.
 Select an Observation Range.
 The middle choice-Always chart from YYYY-00-00 to the last value available-will ensure that your graph updates whenever new data are added to the series.
 Type in a title and click Save Graph.
-You may create a Category folder first, if you wish, and save the graph in the folder. - 9.
+You may create a Category folder first, if you wish, and save the graph in the folder. - 10.
 Dashboard option: Finish by adding the completed graph to your FRED[®] dashboard.
 Click the Account Tools button under the graph and select Add to Dashboard.
 Select your dashboard and in the Graph Name box, type "Activity 9c-Jobs Created and Lost."
 Select an Observation Range.
 Click Add to Dashboard.
 For additional instructions, see Activity 1.